The secret sauce: features that power our tennis predictions

 Betting edge: Players out of their peak month are often overvalued by bookmakers.

-10. Momentum Indicators (2% importance)
+10. momentum indicators (2% importance)

 What we calculate: